-White House Says It Won't Target U.S. Citizens
+White House Says It Won't Target U.S. Citizens in Anti-Terror Operations

-The Trump Administration signaled Tuesday that it is apparently breaking from the Obama Administration directive that allowed the government to target specific American citizens involved in terror plots overseas.
+The Trump Administration signaled Tuesday that it is apparently breaking from the Obama Administration policy that allowed the government to target American citizens involved in terror plots overseas.

 The statement came after a a strike in Yemen reportedly killed the 8-year-old American daughter of Anwar al-Awlaki, the American-born al Qaeda in the Arabian Peninsula propagandist—who was himself killed in 2011 by an Obama-ordered drone strike.